nirbhay-kekre/Homeaway-Prototype/Lab2/README.md

 run **npm install** and **node index.js**

 ## Running Kafka Backend:
-get the code from Kafka backend and do the changes in https://github.com/Anuragis/CMPE273-37/blob/master/Lab2/kafka-backend/connection/mongoose.js for mongoDb Connection. <br>
+get the code from Kafka backend and do the changes in https://github.com/Anuragis/CMPE273-37/blob/master/Lab2/kafka-backend/connection/mongoose.js for mongoDb Connection. <br><br>
-run **run **npm install** and **npm start**
+run **npm install** and **npm start**